accaldwell/coffee_analysis/README.md

 ===============

 ##Requirements
-* Linux or OS X (Arch Linux and Ubuntu Server 13.10 used)
+* Linux (Arch Linux and Ubuntu Server 13.10 used).
+OS X may run the needed software, but is untested.
 * A large amount of memory.
 Approximately 137GB RAM is used during the get.oturep() step, and ~47GB is used during the cluster() step.
 Amazon EC2 instance type cr1.8xlarge was used for memory intensive steps, which provides 244GB of memory.
 * Trimmomatic (version 0.32 used)
 * Mothur (version 1.32.1 used)